highcharts/highcharts/docs/datagrid/columns.md

 The sorting options are available for individual columns, but default value for `sortable` can also be set in `columnDefaults.sorting.sortable`.

-alternatively, you can programmatically sort a column using the `column.sorting.setOrder` method, even if the sortable option is turned off.
+Alternatively, you can programmatically sort a column using the `column.sorting.setOrder` method, even if the sortable option is turned off.